Zefnir/verdant/README.md

 # 🌿Verdant

 A collaboration platform where users can communicate and share stuff with each other.
 It serves as a small hub especially for developers to invite others and share their work.
-The app is mainly built for learning purposes as it has all the basic functions like CRUD and authentication.
+This web app is mainly built for learning purposes as it has all basic functions like CRUD and authentication.

 ## 🔨 Main Technologies
 - `Nextjs:` A powerful framework that makes routing, SEO, organizing and much more stuff easier for me